sergiokopplin/indigo/_posts/2019-04-26-disentangling_a_latent_space.md

 Imaging and other biological domains where we have less structured prior knowledge may therefore be the lowest hanging fruit for these representation learning schemes in biology.

 # Footnotes

+[^0]: For instance, information used to improve reconstructions in a VAE may not be useful for clustering the data in the latent space.
+This last point is notably hard to prove, as the specific representation that is best for any given task will depend on the task.
+[See Tschannen *et.al.* for a formal treatment of this topic.](https://arxiv.org/abs/1812.05069).

 [^1]: An Objective function is also known as a loss function or energy criterion.